Sexual desire: Sex differences

 DeLamater and Sill found that affect and feelings concerning the importance of sexual activity can affect levels of desire.
 In their study, women who said that sexual activity was important to the quality of their lives and relationships demonstrated low desire, while women who placed less emphasis on sexual activity in their lives demonstrated high desire.
 Men presented similar results.
 These findings were corroborated by Conaglen and Evans, who assessed whether levels of sexual desire influenced emotional responses and cognitive processing of sexual pictorial stimuli.
 They found that women with lower sexual desire responded to sexual stimuli more quickly in the picture recognition task, but rated the sexual images as less arousing and less pleasant than women with higher sexual desire.

 When presented with explicit sexual imagery and stimuli, women can become physically aroused without experiencing psychological desire or arousal.
 In one study, 97% of women reported having had sexual intercourse without experiencing sexual desire, while only 60% of men reported the same thing.
 Also, women may form a more significant association between sexual desire and attachment than men.

 Women may be more prone to fluctuations in desire due to the many phases and biological changes the female body experiences, such as menstrual cycles, pregnancy, lactation, and menopause.
-Though these changes are usually very small, women seem to have increased levels of sexual desire during ovulation and decreased levels during menstruation.
+Though these changes are occasionally unnoticeable, women seem to have increased levels of sexual desire during ovulation and decreased levels during menstruation.
 An abrupt decline in androgen production can cause cessation of sexual thoughts and failure to respond to sexual cues and triggers that would previously have elicited desire.
 This is seen especially in postmenopausal women who have low levels of testosterone.
 Doses of testosterone administered transdermally have been found to improve sexual desire and sexual functioning.

 Older individuals are less likely to describe themselves as being at the extremes of the sexual desire spectrum.
 By the time individuals reach middle and old age, there is a natural decline in sexual desire, sexual capacity, and the frequency of sexual behaviour.
 DeLamater and Sill found that the majority of men and women do not officially report themselves as having low levels of sexual desire until they are 76 years old.
 Many attribute this decline to partner familiarity, alienation, or preoccupation with nonsexual matters such as social, relational, and health concerns.